The Last Spritz

 • Office wear is important to you

-• You prefer compliments from everyone rather than strong reactions from some
+• You prefer compliments from everyone over strong reactions from some

 • You’re building a collection and need a reliable foundation